mrc2rules/AsusTUF-Help-Guide/linux/english-en/linux/troubleshooting.md

 `sudo systemctl enable switcheroo-control`
 `sudo systemctl start switcheroo-control`

 After that, right-click on an app.
-If you see an option to run it with dedicated graphics, it should work fine.
+The app should now run on dGPU if the option to run it with dedicated graphics was selected.

-## 3. Battery drains fast.
+## 3. Fast battery drainage

-Fix: Install `auto-cpufreq`.
+Fix: Install `auto-cpufreq`

 Run these commands:
 `git clone https://github.com/AdnanHodzic/auto-cpufreq.git`